Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claims 1-6 are rejected under 35 U.S.C.
+Claims 1-3 and 5-6 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Leemhuis et al. (US Pub.2015/0220021).

-Regarding claim 2, Leemhuis et al. (US Pub.2015/0220021) teach an image forming apparatus wherein the developer flow path is provided so as to extend in a direction intersecting a vertical direction (fig.16, #TFP extends horizontally along #450), wherein a transport portion that transports a developer to a downstream side by rotating about a rotary shaft provided along the developer flow path is provided in the developer flow path (fig.16, #430), and wherein, in a cross-section of the developer flow path, an area of an upper side portion of an inner side region that is a region on an inner side of an inner peripheral surface of the developer flow path is larger than an area of a lower side portion of the inner side region (fig.16, in the area of #454, the upper portion is larger than the lower portion projecting toward indicator #480), the upper side portion being a portion located on an upper side of a horizontal line extending along the cross-section and passing through a rotation center of the transport portion, the lower side portion being a portion located on a lower side of the horizontal line (see fig.16).
+Regarding claim 2, Leemhuis et al. (US Pub.2015/0220021) teach an image forming apparatus wherein a transport portion that is configured to transport a developer to a downstream side by rotating about a rotary shaft provided along the developer flow path is provided in the developer flow path (fig.16, #430), and wherein, in a cross-section of the developer flow path, an area of an upper side portion of an inner side region that is a region on an inner side of an inner peripheral surface of the developer flow path is larger than an area of a lower side portion of the inner side region (fig.16, in the area of #454, the upper portion is larger than the lower portion projecting toward indicator #480), the upper side portion being a portion located on an upper side of a horizontal line extending along the cross-section and passing through a rotation center of the transport portion, the lower side portion being a portion located on a lower side of the horizontal line (see fig.16).

 Regarding claim 3, Leemhuis et al. (US Pub.2015/0220021) teach an image forming apparatus wherein, in the cross-section of the developer flow path, part of a portion of the inner peripheral surface of the developer flow path, the portion being located on the upper side of the horizontal line, protrudes in a direction away from the rotation center (fig.16, see portion of upper part of #454 projecting up toward indicator #480).

-Regarding claim 5, Leemhuis et al. (US Pub.2015/0220021) teach an image forming apparatus wherein a transport portion that transports a developer to a downstream side by rotating about a rotary shaft (fig.16, #434) provided along the developer flow path is provided in the developer flow path (fig.5, inside #502; fig.16, #430), and wherein a first gap and a second gap that differs from the first gap in terms of position in a rotation direction of the transport portion and that is larger than the first gap are provided between an outer peripheral portion of the transport portion and an inner peripheral surface of the developer flow path (fig.5, see gap from conveyor to #456 vs. gap from conveyor to lower 2/3s of the path wall).
+Regarding claim 5, Leemhuis et al. (US Pub.2015/0220021) teach an image forming apparatus wherein a transport portion that is configured to transport a developer to a downstream side by rotating about a rotary shaft (fig.16, #434) provided along the developer flow path is provided in the developer flow path (fig.5, inside #502; fig.16, #430), and wherein a first gap and a second gap that differs from the first gap in terms of position in a rotation direction of the transport portion and that is larger than the first gap are provided between an outer peripheral portion of the transport portion and an inner peripheral surface of the developer flow path (fig.5, see gap from conveyor to #456 vs. gap from conveyor to lower 2/3s of the path wall).

-Regarding claim 6, Leemhuis et al. (US Pub.2015/0220021) teach an image forming apparatus wherein the developer flow path is provided so as to extend in a direction intersecting a vertical direction (fig.16, #TFP extends horizontally along #450), and wherein the second gap that is a larger gap is located above a rotation center of the transport portion, and the first gap that is a smaller gap is located below the rotation center of the transport portion (fig.5&16, gap at #454 projecting toward #456 and area near #480 is located above, lower gap is below #434).
+Regarding claim 6, Leemhuis et al. (US Pub.2015/0220021) teach an image forming apparatus wherein the developer flow path is provided so as to extend in a direction intersecting the vertical direction (fig.16, #TFP extends horizontally along #450), and wherein the second gap that is a larger gap is located above a rotation center of the transport portion, and the first gap that is a smaller gap is located below the rotation center of the transport portion (fig.5&16, gap at #454 projecting toward #456 and area near #480 is located above, lower gap is below #434).

 Claim Rejections - 35 USC § 103